Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 Just like in a live, in-person event, virtual event organizers need to be able to prep and coordinate with their speakers, communicate any changes, and make sure they’re ready when they need to be.

-6. Consider a virtual venue for higher event production quality
+11. Consider a virtual venue for higher event production quality

-Asking yourself, “What is a virtual venue?”
+“What is a virtual venue?”

-A virtual venue is a studio or space set up specifically for the purpose of hosting your virtual event or for prerecording event content.
+A virtual venue is a studio or space set up specifically for the purpose of hosting your virtual event or for pre-recording event content.
 Virtual venues are typically run by AV companies or virtual event tech providers, so they come furnished with the right AV infrastructure to create and broadcast high quality, professional content.

 Virtual venues and virtual event studios are a good alternative if you want a more professional live stream without the risks or investments associated with setting up a studio yourself, and they almost always provide consultative services or direct virtual event production support.
-Just keep health and safety guidelines in mind if you’re bringing multiple people together into one physical space.

 The Benefits of a Virtual Event Technical Producer

 A virtual event production partner can be a huge asset.
-Many virtual event planners — especially those who found themselves pivoting in a pinch — are still learning the skills and knowledge required to execute a high production quality, professional-looking virtual event.
+Many virtual event planners — especially those who find themselves pivoting in a pinch — are still learning the skills and knowledge required to execute a high production quality, professional-looking virtual event.

 Your virtual event tech platform can be a great resource in that regard.
 In fact, according to EventMB’s latest research, 33% of event planners outsource their virtual event production, and a further 20% rely on their virtual event tech provider.